 Order Your Turkey Ordering a turkey from the grocery store is great, because those are often not frozen.
 It will save you space since you won’t be slowly defrosting a turkey for days on end in your refrigerator.
 Hint: If you are buying a large bird, make sure it fits in your stove and fridge.
 If not opt for two smaller birds.

 Take an inventory Make sure you have enough dishes, silverware, bake ware, and serving items for the big day.
 If you don’t see if you can borrow from guests that are eating at your place.
 If you don’t have enough check out stores like Ikea.
 They often let you buy individual items instead of having to get a large set.

-Make Multiple Shopping Lists Certain stores have certain things, which means you might need to hit up a few places to get everything you need for Thanksgiving.
+Make Multiple Shopping Lists Certain stores have certain things, which means you might need to hit up a few places to get everything you need for Christmas.
 So, start with one long list, and break it into sections based on store.
 This way you don’t have to spend one day running around the city, you can do the shopping in stages.

 *Bonus Tip For those of you who just realized hosting duties means you might need to upgrade your dining room check out Havertys.
-My personal favorite dining room set its the Whitney.
+My personal favorite dining room set it the Whitney.
 The Whitney features a balance of white marble, mahogany in an espresso finish and dark brown upholstery sets a flawless scene.
 Felt–lined drawers and wine bottle storage make the server or bar a convenient addition to any dining room.
 Drawers are constructed with English dovetails.
 The Whitney collection even features a Bar, so you can drink your way through the awkward family moments.

 This is a sponsored conversation written by me on behalf of Havertys.
 The opinions and text are all mine.